Generic Name: antihemophilic factor (recombinant) (ant ee hee moe FIL ik FAK tor (ree KOM bin ant))

 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.
 Always check the strength of the medicine on the label to be sure you are using the correct potency.

 Recombinant antihemophilic factor is injected into a vein through an IV.
 You may be shown how to use an IV at home.
-Do not self-inject this medicine if you do not understand how to give the injection and properly dispose of used needles, IV tubing, and other items used to inject the medicine.
+Do not give yourself this medicine if you do not understand how to use the injection and properly dispose of needles, IV tubing, and other items used.

 Recombinant antihemophilic factor is usually given every 8 to 24 hours for 1 to 4 days, depending on the reason you are using the medicine.